 The IGO Small Group Proposal also included a proposal for ICANN to “work with the IGOs and the mechanism providers to ensure that IGOs are not required to pay filing or any other ICANN-defined fees to access and use those mechanisms unless the examiner finds the case to have been brought in bad faith.
 Three or more findings of cases brought in bad faith by the same IGO may lead to that IGO being suspended from using the mechanism for a period of one year.”

 The PDP Working Group reviewed and discussed the IGO Small Group Proposal at its meetings on 13 October and 20 October.
 It should be noted that, by the time of receipt of the IGO Small Group Proposal, the Working Group had already reached preliminary agreement on a number of potential recommendations concerning curative rights protections for IGOs.
-The Working Group’s review of the IGO Small Group Proposal thus focused on whether the Working Group believed that the proposals contained therein warranted modifications or updates to the Working Group’s preliminary conclusions.
+The Working Group’s review of the IGO Small Group Proposal thus focused on whether the proposals contained therein warranted modifications or updates to the Working Group’s preliminary conclusions.

 During the two meetings where it focused on the IGO Small Group Proposal, the Working Group reviewed all the aspects that pertained to curative rights.
 It concluded that, while IGOs may be in an objectively different category than trademark holders (as had been noted several times by the GAC), the Working Group’s agreed preliminary recommendations not only provide sufficient protection for IGO names and acronyms, in some cases its recommendations are broader than and thus provide potentially greater protection for IGOs than what is in the IGO Small Group Proposal.
 The Working Group also noted that the IGO Small Group Proposal continued to be based on the assumption that IGOs are able to claim broad jurisdictional immunity in multiple national courts, which the Working Group concluded is at odds with the expert opinion provided by Professor Swaine.
-The Working Group therefore believes that there is little or no basis for stripping a losing registrant of his right to appeal to a national court, as is called for by the IGO Small Group Proposal.
+Therefore, there is no basis for stripping a losing registrant of his right to appeal to a national court, as is called for by the IGO Small Group Proposal.
 Finally, the Working Group noted that the elements of the separate mechanisms outlined in the IGO Small Group Proposal are already within the scope of the existing URS and UDRP.
 There therefore did not seem to be a substantive rationale for creating separate dispute resolution processes as proposed by the IGO Small Group.

 The following is a comparative table showing the differences between the specific details of the IGO Small Group Proposal concerning curative rights and the Working Group’s agreed preliminary recommendations following its review of the Proposal, as well as notes on the Working Group’s rationale for its decisions.
 The community is invited to comment on the recommendations and notes, and all input provided will be taken into account by the Working Group in preparing its final recommendations.